Jahu7593/OOAD_Final_Project/README.md

 The game window can be launched one of two ways:
 1 - Run "python src/main.py"
 2 - Run ".\cmd.bat" to generate an executable file "main.exe" which will open the game window (may take 10-20 seconds to load)
+!!
+Beware of double clicking, some functionalities are clickable before rendering !!

 ## Libraries
 Pygame, PyInstaller (to generate exe), Python Random